eth_getUncleCountByBlockHash - BNB Smart Chain

-The RPC method retrieves the number of uncles for a specific block identified by its hash on the Binance Smart Chain.
+The RPC method retrieves the number of uncles for a specific block by its hash on the BNB Smart Chain.

 Supported Networks